Search Docs…

 Every voice, text, or video response is transcribed.

-Output: Full searchable transcript.
+Output: Full searchable transcripts.

 Key Quotes